Civil Service Examination Information

 Don’t forget to read the directions for each section of the examination.
 Following the directions is part of the examination.

 How many tests can I take in one day?

 The number of examinations that you can take in the course of one day depends on the time limits of each exam and you!
 Everyone works at a different pace, and we do not want you to rush through the exams.
 Please feel free to ask questions of the monitor when taking the exams.

 How are the exams scored?

 All exams are scored here at Western Illinois University.
 Each exam is scored individually.
 We do read every answer that you write to make sure that you have answered the question(s) correctly.
 A rating guide for each examination is supplied to us by the State Universities Civil Service System (SUCSS).
-Exams on E-Test system are scored on–line.
+Electronic exams are scored on–line.

 How will I receive my test results?